THUNLP-MT/TG-Reading-List/README.md

 * Xu, Jiacheng and Durrett, Greg.
 2018.
 [Spherical Latent Spaces for Stable Variational Autoencoders](https://aclweb.org/anthology/D18-1480).
 In *Proceedings of EMNLP 2018*. ([Citation](https://scholar.google.com/scholar?cites=4068019460537216592&as_sdt=2005&sciodt=0,5&hl=en): 6)
 * Wenlin, Wang and Zhe, Gan and Hongteng, Xu and Ruiyi, Zhang and Guoyin, Wang and Dinghan, Shen and Changyou, Chen and Lawrence, Carin.
 2019.
 [Topic-Guided Variational Auto-Encoder for Text Generation](https://arxiv.org/pdf/1903.07137).
 In *Proceedings of NAACL 2019*.
 * Bahuleyan, Hareesh and Mou, Lili and Vamaraju, Kartik and Zhou, Hao and Vechtomova, Olga.
 2019.
 [Probabilistic Natural Language Generation with Wasserstein Autoencoders](https://arxiv.org/pdf/1806.08462).
 In *Proceedings of NAACL 2019*. ([Citation](https://scholar.google.com/scholar?cites=17386155724233565752&as_sdt=2005&sciodt=0,5&hl=en): 3)
+* Zhang, Xinyuan and Yang, Yi and Yuan, Siyang and Shen, Dinghan and Carin, Lawrence.
+2019.
+[Syntax-Infused Variational Autoencoder for Text Generation](https://www.aclweb.org/anthology/P19-1199).
+In *Proceedings of ACL 2019*.
+* Shen, Dinghan and Celikyilmaz, Asli and Zhang, Yizhe and Chen, Liqun and Wang, Xin and Gao, Jianfeng and Carin, Lawrence.
+2019.
+[Towards Generating Long and Coherent Text with Multi-Level Latent Variable Models](https://www.aclweb.org/anthology/P19-1200).
+In *Proceedings of ACL 2019*.

 <h3 id="gan_based">Generative Adversarial Nets Based Methods</h3>